jezzsantos/automate/README.md

 # Getting Started

 This project is in early prototype stage.
 Take a look at our [prototype scenario](discovery/prototypes/cli/Syntax.md) for a detailed example of use.

 1. Install the tool:
-    * `dotnet tool install --global automate --version 1.0.0`
+    * `dotnet tool install --global automate`

 1. Navigate to your codebase, and harvest your first pattern from it.

    `automate create pattern "MyPattern1"`

 1. Add attributes, elements and code templates, and make it programmable.

    `automate edit add-attribute "Name" --isrequired`

 1. Generate a toolkit/plugin for applying the pattern.

    `automate build toolkit`

 1. Share the built toolkit with your team/community to use.